cafe-code/cafecode.io/website/content/posts/first-blog-post.md

 +++
 ## Hello World

-This is the first Cafe Code blog post!
+This is the first Café Code blog post!